 Books by the founders, Baden-Powell, Seton, and Beard, are part of the holdings as are non-Scout books and pamphlets on topics of interest to Scouts.
 Indian lore, pioneering, campcraft, nature study, and handicraft are a few examples of these.
 Foreign Scouting literature in English and in other languages is also on hand.

-The Max I. Silber Library is accessible to the Handicapped and Braille Scout and Cub manuals are available.
+The Max I. Silber Library is accessible to the handicapped and some older versions of the Braille Scout and Cub manuals are available.

 ABOUT OUR FOUNDER: MAX I. SILBER